Skip to main content

 Permits may contain a mixture of standard and bespoke conditions.

-The type of authorisation required by a particular activity is set out in our Authorisation guide.
+The type of authorisation required by a particular activity is set out in our authorisation guide.

 Guidance to support the implementation of the regulations